rhdtownsend/gyre/doc/source/ref-guide/stellar-models/parfait-file-format.rst

 Files in PARFAIT format store HDF5 data describing a parfait stellar model.
-A parfait model represents the structure of a star via a set of concentric, spherical, uniform-density shells; see :ads_citet:`townsend:2023b` for further details.
+A parfait model represents the structure of a star via a set of concentric, spherical, uniform-density shells; see Townsend & Kuenzi (in prep.) for further details.

 The PARFAIT format adheres to the following conventions: